JoemarDeVera/WalmartSalesDatasetAnalysis/README.md

 Which city and branch generate the most total revenue?

-Which branches sold more products than the average across all branches?
+Which branche sold more products than the average across all branches?

 ## Product Performance